linesbydevon/knightsTour/README.md

 ### Spacing

-For the sake of consistency and maintaining a visual heirarchy it is necessary to adhere to this basic rule whenever you declare spacing within or between elements on the page: the 8px rule.
+For the sake of consistency and maintaining a visual hierarchy it is necessary to adhere to this basic rule whenever you declare spacing within or between elements on the page: the 8px rule.

 #### The 8px rule

-Whereever a CSS rule is declared that impacts the spacing between elements (margin properties) or within elements (padding properties), the value of the property declared should be a divisor OR multiple of 8.
+Wherever a CSS rule is declared that impacts the spacing between elements (margin properties) or within elements (padding properties), the value of the property declared should be a divisor OR multiple of 8.
 As such the smallest declared spacing might be 2px and may go up to 32px, 64px, etc.

-Note: This only applies to explicitly delared spacing in static units and does not account for variable spacing like auto properties on margins or flex properties that justify content in particular ways.
+Note: This only applies to explicitly declared spacing in static units and does not account for variable spacing like auto properties on margins or flex properties that justify content in particular ways.

 ### Color